-After being sentenced to probation in the courtroom, the person is instructed to report to the misdemeanor probation office at the courthouse to check in for their initial intake.
+After being sentenced to probation in the courtroom for a misdemeanor, you might be instructed to report to the misdemeanor probation office at the courthouse to check-in for the initial intake.
 Another probation office is set up for this same purpose at the Plant City Courthouse.

 Attorney for Misdemeanor Probation Violations in Hillsborough County, FL

-If you violated the terms of your misdemeanor probation after entering a plea at the courthouse in Tampa or Plant City, take a proactive approach to resolving the case on the best possible terms.
+If you violated the terms of your misdemeanor probation after entering a plea at the courthouse in Tampa or Plant City, take a proactive approach to resolve the case on the best possible terms.

 The attorneys at the Sammis Law Firm are focused on criminal defense in Hillsborough County, FL.
 A large part of our practice is devoted to helping people who are accused of violating their misdemeanor probation.